newjersey/custom-aws-idp/README.md

       1. For _SAML 2.0 federation_
       2. Using the above-created Identity Provider
       3. With "_Allow programmatic and AWS Management Console access_"
+      4. With the Non-Regional endpoint type
+      5. Without unique identifiers for sign-in URLs
-      4. With the above-created Policy
+      6. With the above-created Policy attached

    4. Upload key-secrets to AWS Systems Manager -> Parameter Store:
       1. See the `KEY_...` environment variables defined in